bohtho/node-red-contrib-ozw/README.md

 # node-red-contrib-ozw

-A node for Node-RED that handles the communication with the Siemens OZW family of KNX gateways (web servers) over HTTP.
+This Node-RED node handles communication with the Siemens OZW family of KNX gateways via HTTP.